LGFCU Excellence in Innovation Awards

 The Excellence in Innovation Awards provides a total of $10,000 in rewards to county employees who develop successful programs that help counties improve services to citizens.
-Cash awards of $1,000 each are given to two or more programs in each of four categories - general government, health and human services, public information/participation and intergovernmental collaboration.
+Cash awards of $1,000 each are given to ten winning programs each year.
+Successful programs demonstrate innovative solutions and cost/resource savings for counties.
+Examples include services related to general government, health and human services, public information/participation and intergovernmental collaboration.
 The winning programs will be recognized and honored at an awards reception during the NCACC Annual Conference.

 General Government — includes programs related to environmental protection, economic development, libraries, arts, parks and recreation, human/race relations, mentoring for employees or youth, and general county administrative services.

 Human Services — includes programs related to social services, health, mental health and other programs to aid the elderly, disabled, low-income, youth, etc.

 Public Information/Participation — includes any program that informs and/or seeks to involve citizens in county programs or services.
 Can be audience specific (news media, civic groups, youth, etc.) or the general citizenry.
 Can include such activities as Youth Advisory Councils or other citizens groups designed to involve constituents in the decision-making process.